Skip to content

 Error: Cannot read properties of undefined (reading 'addError')

-Reason: RN SDK version is incompatible with Native SDK version or the installation is incomplete.
+Reason: RN SDK version is incompatible with Native SDK version or installation is incomplete.

 In the Android project root directory, execute the command ./gradlew app:dependencies in the terminal, and check if the output contains cloudcare_react-native-mobile.

-cloudcare_react-native-mobile is the dependency library installed on the Android side after adding the Guance RN SDK dependency in the RN project.
+cloudcare_react-native-mobile is the dependency library installed on the Android side after adding the Guance RN SDK dependency to the RN project.

 Check the Podfile.lock file to confirm if the FTMobileReactNativeSDK dependency exists.

-FTMobileReactNativeSDK is the dependency library installed on the iOS side after integrating the Guance RN SDK in the RN project.
+FTMobileReactNativeSDK is the dependency library installed on the iOS side after integrating the Guance RN SDK into the RN project.

 1. Version Compatibility Check

-• Ensure RN SDK and Native SDK versions match.
+• Ensure RN SDK and native SDK versions are compatible.

-• View the corresponding Native SDK version information for RN SDK:
+• View the corresponding native SDK version information for the RN SDK at:

 node_modules/@cloudcare/react-native-mobile/android/build.gradle